Configuration

 training_hparams:

-batch_size: 32 # Number of samples per batch
+batch_size: 32 # Number of samples per training batch

 multi_cycle_params: